 Perth Airport team members raising funds for the National Breast Cancer Foundation.

-RAC Freeway Bike Hike - Asthma Foundation
+BUPA Freeway Bike Hike - Asthma Foundation

-Perth Airport team members along with their family and friends participated in the annual RAC Freeway Bike Hike for Asthma.
+Perth Airport team members along with their family and friends participated in the annual Freeway Bike Hike for Asthma.
 This event saw some of our team members' cycle 70km from Mandurah or Joondalup along the freeway, finishing at Langley Park.

 Celebrating Book Week